reclaimed Parquet Block

 The best industry practice (after assessing structural condition) is to encapsulate and old bitumen residue using primers and levelling compound.
 This way you create a good sub floor without disturbing the bitumen itself.
 It can be a quick process with the correct products and we would suggest the following Wakol MS330 DPM followed by Wakol D3045 Gritted Primer and then Wakol Z715 Levelling Compound.

+Once the sub floor is ready and the old parquet has been professionally cleaned, you can install the floor with our products.
+For best results, we would suggest Wakol MS260 or Wakol PU225.
 It is possible to use our other adhesives but we would ask you to contact for advice, as every job is individual.

 Help and advice?